 The next couple of courses are really interchangeable as is just depends on what’s most important to you but if it were me, I’d do this one next.
 This is more of a business strategy course and guide on how I grew my maintenance plan to a continually growing monthly stream of recurring income.
 You’ll likely want to have a web design business or at least some clients before diving into this one.

 Finally, I’d dive into knowing WooCommerce and Divi.
 Similarly to the CSS course, it starts out fairly basic then gets advanced when it gets to customizing Woo and Divi together.
 It’s for beginners and intermediate designers alike.
 Even folks well versed in Woo will get so much out of this when it comes to customizing it with Divi and hearing some of the basic strategies I employ on all e-commerce sites.
 There’s some real money in WooCommerce development but it is something that I’d recommending taking on AFTER you know Divi, know cPanel, have an eye for design, know the process of design, etc.

 9 courses.
 One low price.

-Lock in access to all current courses (a $1,993 value) and save $694 with my course bundle option.
+Lock in access to all current courses and save BIG with my course bundle option.
 You get lifetime access to all courses below when you purchase the bundle.